mikhailk921/fix_client_server/README.md

 ### Quickfix

-The project uses the latest current version of the quickfix library - 1.15.1.
+The project uses the latest master version of the quickfix library.
 The project uses the pre-built quickfix library.
+For build, gcc compiler version 9.4.0 was used.
 The library files are located in: `<project_folder>/thirdparty/quickfix`